Answering The Questions We Hear Most Frequently

 If you are injured in an accident, it is best to contact an attorney right away.
 An experienced personal injury attorney has the education, knowledge and experience to assist you right from the onset of your care and, if necessary, through trial.
 Once you retain legal representation, the attorney can legally deal with the insurance company, saving you time and frustration and preventing you from making any mistakes, which could hinder your right to recover in the future.
 The sooner that you are represented by an attorney, the better.

 How do I know if I have a personal injury case?

 Contact Ladendorf Law for a free consultation.
-Remember, there is no fee unless you recover for your injuries.
+Remember, there is no fee unless you recover compensation for your injuries.

 How much is my case worth?